Inside the final month of Buttigieg’s historic campaign

 “The truth is the path has narrowed to a close for our candidacy if not for our cause,” Buttigieg told supporters in South Bend.
 “We must recognize that at this point in the race, the best way to keep faith with those goals and ideals is to step aside and help bring our party and country together.”

-He didn’t endorse any of the six candidates still in the race, though he and Biden traded voicemails on Sunday.
+Buttigieg and Biden traded voicemails on Sunday.
 Buttigieg has spent the past several weeks warning that nominating Sanders would be risky.

 And as the first openly gay candidate to seriously contend for the presidency, he nodded to the historic nature of his campaign.
 He kissed his husband, Chasten, as he walked onto the stage and offered a message for children who might be watching.

-Note: This story has been corrected to show the surname of the campaign manager is Schmuhl, not Schmul.